skip to content

 Measles & Rubella

-All applicants should have a documented history of two doses of MMR (combined measles, mumps and rubella) vaccine, given from the age of one year old or provide serological evidence of measles and rubella immunity.
-Please attach a copy of the vaccine record or a copy of the laboratory blood test results.
+Documented proof of two doses of MMR (combined measles, mumps and rubella) vaccine, given from the age of one year old, or serological evidence of measles and rubella immunity required.

 Tuberculosis (TB)